VeggieVampire/PPscp/README.md

 cat .ssh/id_rsa.pub | ssh $USERE@SERVER 'cat >> .ssh/authorized_keys'<br>

 # Run
-After moving ppscp.sh to the folder where your file is located. run command below. ppscp.sh RemoteUserName RemoteServerName RemoteLocation LocalFileName
+After moving ppscp.sh to the folder where your file is located. run command below.<br>
+ppscp.sh RemoteUserName RemoteServerName RemoteLocation LocalFileName<br>

 Do not use SPACES!!!! bug found in the code.